lambdaprime/jros2client/DEVELOPMENT.md

 - Update CHANGELOG.md with new release (for changelog generation use `git log --format=%s`)
 - Commit changes
 - Push
+- Make sure that new release did not make any changes to existing examples.
+If it did then update corresponding examples in the documentation.
 - Upload documentation to website
+- Update "bootstrap" project